310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_1.md

 Ah\~, singing felt so good, I don’t even care about anything anymore\~.
 I’ll just go home and sleep for today\~, yeah\~♪

-Right, see ya, Mr. Security Guard.[^8] Good luck; make sure to do your best at work tomorrow too, okay\~?
+Right, see ya, Security Guard-sa.[^8] Good luck; make sure to do your best at work tomorrow too, okay\~?

 —Nnho!?